 ECSS-Q-ST-80 interfaces with space engineering and management, which are addressed in the Engineering (-E) and Management (-M) branches of the ECSS System, and explains how they relate to the software product assurance processes.

-This standard may be tailored for the specific characteristic and constrains of a space project in conformance with ECSS-S-ST-00.
+This standard may be tailored for the specific characteristic and constraints of a space project in conformance with ECSS-S-ST-00.

 Tailoring of this Standard to a specific business agreement or project, when software product assurance requirements are prepared, is also addressed in clause 4.3.